faridkhaheshi/farid.work/README.md

 ## Running the server:

 Go to the project directory and run `docker-compose up -d`.
 It will take few seconds the first time because it will generate the ssl certificates.

+## Restarting nginx

+Just send a HUP signal to the container by running `docker kill --signal=HUP nginx`